dounghun22/awesome-linux-configs/README.md

 However, Linux offers the ability to configure a wide range of settings, resulting in an environment that can be incredibly beautiful, convenient, and useful.
 This repository provides a foundational setup for a Linux environment that is useful for basic usage.
 It includes configurations for vim, bash, tmux, and ctags.
-The basic setup can be used in various ways, and since I am an RTL designer, it includes environment configurations related to SystemVerilog.

 ## Configs & Dependencies